Rent Repayment Order

 Rent Repayment Orders are not obtained through the court's system but through a Residential Property Tribunal.
 Housing academic David Cowan writing in Housing Law and Policy cites the case Newham London Borough Council v Ring to demonstrate that a local authority can use a rent repayment order to reclaim housing benefit.
-Local authorities can only apply for a Rent Repayment Order where occupiers pay their rent with the assistance of housing benefit.
+Local authorities can only apply for a Rent Repayment Order where occupiers pay their rent with the assistance of housing benefit or the housing element of Universal Credit.

-The Housing and Planning Act 2016 has changed when Rent Repayment Orders can be granted to include the following situations:
+The Housing and Planning Act 2016 changed when Rent Repayment Orders can be granted to include the following situations: